juangriffin121/ObsidianVault/non_interactive_zk_proofs.md

 z = r + c(R) x
-notice how c depends directly on R, which is tied to r so there's a dependance on r which makes picking r a challenge, and since it depends on the public R its verifiable. to avoid mathematical trickery which could leave way to ways of picking r, c(R) should be an unpredictable and uninvertable function, exactly what hashes are made to be.
+notice how c depends directly on R, which is tied to r so there's a dependance on r which makes picking r a challenge, and since it depends on the public R its verifiable. to avoid mathematical trickery which could leave way to ways of picking r, c(R) should be an unpredictable and uninvertable function, exactly what [[Cryptographic Hash Functions]] are made to be.

 so c = H(R)
 in general the heuristic is c = H(context)